hientrandvt/Shopme/README.md

     * Data Layer: Data retrieval and storage

 ## 4. Dependency Injection
-* The presence of di directories suggests the use of dependency injection, which decouples components and enhances testability.
+* The use of dependency injection, which decouples components and enhances testability.

 ## 5. Modularity
 * The project is modular, encapsulating features within separate modules (app, data, domain), promoting organization and scalability.